 - Poor recovery ability

 Reduced Muscular Endurance

-The first devastating side effect lack of iron will have for the athlete is poor muscular endurance.
-Perhaps you used to run 5 miles no problem but today, you feel like you need to quite and it’s just mile 4.
+The first devastating side effect lack of iron can have is poor muscular endurance.
+Perhaps you used to run 5 miles easily, but today you feel like you need to quit right after mile 4.

 Or, maybe you’re a strength trainer and you find that lately, you’ve been consistently hitting a lower rep range than you were a few weeks ago.